flyingcircusio/doc/src/reference/security/data-protection.rst

 for the development of the Flying Circus infrastructure) and `WHQ` (used to as staging environment for platform changes, and to operate non critical internal applications).

-Those locations are currently not allowed to be used for customer data storage as they not sufficiently protected.
+Those locations are currently not allowed to be used for customer data storage as they are not sufficiently protected.

 Due to this limitations, the services in high-security locations are not allowed to depend on services provided in low-security locations.